rsksmart/RSKIPs/IPs/RSKIP326.md

 ### pegout_confirmed event signature and description

+Currently no event is being emitted when a pegout that is waiting for confirmation (in the `releaseTransactionSet` structure) has the required confirmations and is moved to waiting for signatures (to the `rskTxsWaitingForSignatures`).
+Right now, to check if a pegout has enough confirmation and that is moved to the `rskTxsWaitingForSignatures` structure, we need to get the state of the bridge and look for the pegout in `releaseTransactionSet` or `rskTxsWaitingForSignatures`, which is not that performant or convenient.

+We need to add a new event to the Bridge that will be emitted when the Bridge moves a pegout to the `rskTxsWaitingForSignatures`.
+I propose this event is called `pegout_confirmed`.

 This event will exist after the batch pegout consensus changes (HOP, RSKIP271).

 ```
 pegout_confirmed(bytes32 indexed btcTxHash, uint pegoutCreationBlockNumber)
 ```

-- `btcTxHash`: the hash of the Bitcoin transaction without signatures that was just confirmed
+- `btcTxHash`: the hash of the Bitcoin transaction without signatures that was just created
 - `pegoutCreationBlockNumber`: the block where the pegout transaction was created, this is just informational value and totally optional

 ### add_signature event logging order

-At the end of the `BridgeSupport::addSignature` method, we can see that is calling `eventLogger.logAddSignature` before `BridgeSupport::processSigning`.
-So, I propose to remove the `eventLogger.logAddSignature` call from `BridgeSupport::addSignature` and use it inside `BridgeSupport::processSigning` when the signature is actually added to the btcTx.
+Emit the `add_signature` event if the transaction was actually signed, not when there's an attempt to sign it.

 ## Backwards Compatibility